aptible/docker-kibana/README.md

 2. In a single `aptible deploy` command,

     * Deploy the appropriate Kibana version for your Elasticsearch Database.
-For example, if you are using Elasticsearch 6.2, then you should substitute `$KIBANA_VERSION` with `6.2`.
+For example, if you are using Elasticsearch 7.2, then you should substitute `$KIBANA_VERSION` with `7.2`.
-    * Set `AUTH_CREDENTIALS` to the username / password combination you want to use to access Kibana.
     * Set `DATABASE_URL` to the URL of your Elasticsearch instance on Aptible (this is the connection string presented in the Aptible dashboard when you select your Elasticsearch instance).